 How categories are formed

 We reviewed all of the search terms that have triggered any ad.
-From that information, our machine-learning algorithm identified themes and used them to create a set of 7000 categories (with about 50 top-level categories) that are related to the products and services that we've seen from our advertisers.
+From that information, Google AI identified themes and used them to create a set of 7000 categories (with about 50 top-level categories) that are related to the products and services that we've seen from our advertisers.
 In addition to these search queries, we look at other signals like your ads' landing pages, keywords, and ad text when categorizing each ad group.
 It's possible that the chosen categories are ambiguous for a search term (for example, "apples" could be categorized as "Computers & Consumer Electronics / Computers" or as "Food & Groceries / Food / Produce / Fruit").
 In this case, we use the context of the ad group, campaign, or account to influence which category that search term should be assigned to for the particular advertiser.

 See search terms from each category